AWS Savings Plans vs Reserved Instances

 Compute Savings Plans is usually automated, irrespective of family, size, zone, operating system (OS), tenancy, and region.
 This plan works with Amazon Elastic Compute Cloud (Amazon EC2)Amazon Elastic Container Services (Amazon ECS)AWS Fargate, and AWS Lambda.
 Compute Savings Plans is the most flexible savings plan, and with an on-demand rate, you can get a discount offer of up to 66 percent when compared to other savings plans.

-Often, Compute Savings Plans is similar to Amazon EC2 convertible RI in that they both offer the same discount of 72 percent.
-However, they differ because you can change the former’s instance family type (C5 to M5), OS, availability zone (AZ), tenancy, and region.
+Compute Savings Plans is similar to Amazon EC2 convertible RI in the discounts they offer, but the compute savings plan has more flexibility.
+You can change the instance family type (C5 to M5), OS, availability zone (AZ), tenancy, and region.
 With Compute Savings Plans, you can also move your resources or applications from Amazon EC2 to Amazon ECS using AWS Fargate without increasing your cost.

 SageMaker Savings Plans

-Amazon describes the SageMaker Savings Plans as the flexible pricing model for Amazon SageMaker.
-These plans offer a discount of up to 64 percent and are a machine learning service for cloud-based projects managing large data in a distributed environment.
+Amazon describes the SageMaker Savings Plans as the flexible (usage based) pricing model for Amazon SageMaker.
+These plans are the most flexible and offer a discount of up to 64 percent.
+They are a machine learning service for cloud-based projects managing large data in a distributed environment that automatically applies to eligible SageMaker ML instances.
 The Amazon SageMaker instance usage includes the Amazon SageMaker StudioAmazon SageMaker CanvasAmazon SageMaker Training Compiler, and more.

 EC2 Instance Savings Plans